livia-freitas/mp9/README.md

 # Mini-Project 9: Parsing and Producing JSON

 ## Authors: Christina Vu, Joyce Gill, and Livia Stein Freitas.
+(CSC 207)

 ### A Java implementation of a parser for JSON.

 # Acknowledgements
+Skeleton code by SamR

 https://restfulapi.net/json-data-types/